 Enterprise Risk Management (ERM)

 The risk surrounding companies is becoming more diverse and complex due to the globalization and informatization of the economy and growing public awareness of corporate social responsibility.
 Every year, we send out a questionnaire to all Suntory Group companies to determine business, environmental and social risks at each company that could significantly impact all our stakeholders in order to formulate countermeasures.
 Monitoring is carried out by departments responsible for responding to risks and each risk management committee to reduce and eliminate risks by identifying the priority areas that we should address as an entire Group.
-In FY2016, we identified and developed measures to counteract risks occurring in each group company; additionally, we identified risks we are exposed to as a group.
+Since FY2016, we have been identifying and developing measures to counteract risks occurring in each group company; additionally, we identify risks we are exposed to as a group.
 The results of risk assessment are reported to the Board of Directors.

 Establishing Infrastructure for Crises Response

 The risks companies face are becoming ever more complex, diverse and significant and the enhancement of risk management is a necessity in management.
 Therefore it becomes especially important to establish Business Continuity Plan (BCP) based on the estimation of potential damage in case of crisis.
 The Suntory Group has built an infrastructure to respond to crises by establishing the Risk and Crisis First-Response Manual for each company in Japan and the Major Incident Management Manual for each overseas company.
-We aim to minimize impact and damage in case of disaster through timely decision-making and sharing information when a major crisis occurs to maintain the trust from society.
-While enhancing crisis management through these initiatives, we will keep prioritizing the safety and comfort of our customers and other stakeholders, disclose appropriate information, and ensure that every employee has a mindset that allows him or her to act promptly and with integrity.
+We aim to minimize impact and damage in case of disaster through timely sharing information and decision-making when a major crisis occurs to maintain the trust from society.

 Building/Strengthening System Platforms of Group Companies in Japan